icon

 Check out the photo above showing a section of this Multi-Colored Baroque Tahitian Pearl Necklace graded AA/AAA Quality.
 Upon carefully examining the pearls you’ll notice:

-• Light surface inclusions.
-There are quite a few tiny pin-prick inclusions here, some shallow scoring and a few divots ... it drags the entire necklace’s overall grade down.
+• Light to medium surface inclusions.
+There are quite a few pin-prick inclusions here, some shallow scoring and a few deeper divots ... this drags the entire necklace’s overall grade down because there are just too many and it's too easily noticeable.

 So based on our Value Factors, we have: